TRafficking as A Criminal Enterprise

 - The TRACE project aided society by raising awareness of human trafficking generally.

-The TRACE project has received funding from the European Research and Innovation programme FP7 under grant agreement No 607669.
+The TRACE project – TRafficking as A Criminal Enterprise – has received funding from the European Research and Innovation programme FP7 under grant agreement No 607669.